chesskit-app/chesskit-engine/README.md

 // Lc0
 await engine.send(command: .setoption(id: "WeightsFile", value: fileURL))
 ```
+For Arasan the file needs to be set in the arasan.rc file to the following:
+1. Rename the nnue file to `arasan.nnue`
+2. Open the arsan.rc file, uncomment the line `search.nnueFile=`
+3. set its value to `arasan.nnue`

 The following details the recommended files for each engine and where to obtain them.